North Korea frees three US detainees ahead of Trump summit - Journal du Cameroun

 A second plane, with more robust medical equipment, waited for them at Yokota Air Force Base, just outside Tokyo.

-“All indications are their health is as good as could be given they been through,” said Pompeo.
+“All indications are at this point that their health is as good as could be given that they’ve been held,” Pompeo told reporters traveling with him.

 The family of Tony Kim voiced their gratitude to “all of those who have worked toward and contributed to his return home” — and specifically thanking Trump for “engaging directly with North Korea.”